projjal1/Data-Structures-and-Algorithm-Codes/README.md

 <hr>

-Compile them using GCC compiler and run.
+Compile them using GCC, Python3 compiler and run.